Table of Contents

 Table 6 lists the above scenario of a license downgrade.

 During a line card RMA, the faulty line card is replaced with another line card.
-The new line card boots up with zero downstream license count.
-Thus the license count may be zero or may not be the original license count on the line card.
-The original license count and configuration is restored once the line card is returned from repair.
+The new line card boots up with zero downstream license count, which may not be the original license count on the line card.
+The original license count and configuration is restored after the line card is returned from repair.

 The Minimum mode or M mode refers to the state where no valid licenses are available.
-The Cisco RFGW-10 DS-384 line card is always shipped with pre-installed licenses purchased with the order.
-The minimum mode (besides the normal mode), is used to install license for a clean board and perform any license operations when an error occurs due to non-availability of licenses.
+The Cisco RFGW-10 DS-384 line card is always shipped with preinstalled licenses purchased with the order.
+The Minimum mode (besides the normal mode) is used to install a license for a new line card and perform any license operations when an error occurs due to non-availability of licenses.

 When line card redundancy is configured on the Cisco RFGW-10 DS-384 line cards, the secondary line card has a superset of the licenses of the primary line card.
 The line cards (primary or secondary), are added to the redundancy configuration group if they obey the licensing count policy.

-•The second is a failure scenario in which one of the devices is unavailable.
+- The second is a failure scenario where one of the devices is unavailable.
 In this scenario, the license from the failed device is transferred to the RMA or to the replaced device by using the RMA License Transfer process on the Cisco Product License Registration portal.

 The Cisco RFGW-10 support fully automated, customer-initiated, transfer of licenses.
-You can transfer licences with a process known as rehosting.
+Licenses can be transferred using a process known as rehosting.
 The rehosting process transfers a license from one UDI to another by revoking the license from the source device and installing it on a new device.

 Figure 1 shows the processes involved for rehosting (transferring) a license.

-1. Obtain the UDI and device credentials from the source and destination devices by using Cisco IOS commands.
-For more information, see the Cisco IOS Software Activation Tasks and Commands module.
+1. Obtain the UDI and device credentials from the source and destination devices using the Cisco IOS-XE commands.
+For more information, see the Configuring the Cisco IOS Software Activation Feature module.

-4. Apply the permissions ticket to the source device by using the license revoke command as described in the Cisco IOS Software Activation Tasks and Commands module.
+4. Apply the permissions ticket to the source device by using the license revoke command as described in the Configuring the Cisco IOS Software Activation Feature module.
 The source device then provides a rehost ticket indicating proof of revocation.
 A sixty-day grace period license is also installed on the device to allow enough time to transfer the licenses to the destination device.

 When a line card fails, a replacement card is required with equivalent licenses for restoring the services completely.
-If the failed line card has the same license as the shipping order, the return materials authorization (RMA) replacement and spares will also have the same license as the failed line card.
+If the failed line card has the same license as the shipping order, the RMA replacement and spares will also have the same license as the failed line card.